How to make authentic chicken Kolhapuri rassa (curry) | Spicy Kolhapuri chicken recipe

 Instructions

-• Take 500 gm chicken in mixing bowl.
+• Take 500 gm of chicken in a mixing bowl.
 Add all the ingredients mentioned for the marinade and mix well with the chicken.
-Let it marinate for at least 30 min.
+Let it marinate for at least 30 minutes.

 • Heat a pan on low heat for roasting the spices.
-Add 1-inch cinnamon, 1 black cardamom, 1 star anise, 6 cloves, and 4 green cardamom.
+Add 1-inch cinnamon, 1 black cardamom, 1 star anise, 6 cloves, and 4 green cardamoms.
 Then add 1 blade of mace, a small piece of nutmeg, 2 tbsp coriander seeds, and 1 tsp cumin seeds.
-Mix well and roast for 1-2 min or until aromatic.
+Mix well and roast for 1-2 minutes, or until aromatic.
 Place them on a plate and keep it aside.

-• In the same pan, add 8 dried byadi chilies and roast for 2 min.
+• In the same pan, add 8 dried Byadgi chilies and roast for 2 minutes.
 Move the chilies to one side of the pan, then add 5 tbsp grated dry coconut, 1 tbsp sesame seeds, and 1 tsp poppy seeds.
-Roast for 2 min and transfer to a plate to cool.
+Roast for 2 minutes and transfer to a plate to cool.

-• Now heat 2 tbsp oil in pan.
-Add ½ cup chopped onions and fry for 5 min.
-Add ½ cup chopped tomatoes and cook for 2 min.
-Then add 1 inch chopped garlic and 7-8 garlic cloves.
-Fry for min, move to a plate, and let it cool down.
+• Now, heat 2 tbsp oil in a pan.
+Add ½ cup chopped onions and fry for 5 minutes.
+Add ½ cup chopped tomatoes and cook for 2 minutes.
+Then add 1 inch of chopped garlic and 7-8 garlic cloves.
+Fry for a minute, move to a plate, and let it cool down.

-• After all the roasted spices have cooled down, add them to a mixer jar.
-Grind until you get the pow-der.
+• After all the roasted spices have cooled down, add them to a mixing jar.
+Grind until you get a fine powder.

 • Next, add the fried onions, tomatoes, ginger, and garlic cloves to the same mixer jar with the grounded spices.
 Add 2 tbsp chopped coriander leaves and grind all the spices well to make a smooth paste.
 Add a little water if needed.

 • Heat 4 tbsp oil in a kadai on medium heat.
-Add ½ cup finely chopped onions and fry well for 7-8 min or till the onions turns light brown and soft.
+Add ½ cup finely chopped onions and fry well for 7-8 minutes or till the onions turn light brown and soft.

 • Next, add the marinated chicken.
-Cook for 5 min on medium high heat.
-Now turn the heat to low.
+Cook for 5 minutes on medium-high heat.
+Now turn the heat down to low.

-• Cover with a lid and cook for 10 min.
+• Cover with a lid and let it simmer for 10 minutes.
 Stir the chicken in between.

-• Remove the lid, add 2½ cup water, and mix well with the chicken.
-Put the lid back on and cook for 20 min.
+• Remove the lid, add 2½ cups of water, and mix well with the chicken.
+Put the lid back on and cook for 20 minutes.

 • Finally, stir the chicken well and turn off the heat.
 Kolhapuri chicken is ready.

-• Garnish with chopped coriander leaves and serve hot with naan, roti, or rice.
+• Garnish with freshly chopped coriander leaves and serve hot with naan, roti, or rice.

 Notes

-• Roast the spices while stirring on low heat to prevent them from burning.
+• Stir the spices continuously while roasting on low heat to prevent burning.

-• Always cool down the roasted spices before grinding.
+• Always allow the roasted spices to cool down before grinding.

-• Byadgi chilies are less spicy.
-You can also use Kashmiri red chilies.
+• Byadgi chilies have a milder heat.
+Alternatively, you can use Kashmiri red chilies.

 • Adjust the amount of water if you want to make the curry thinner.